stupaq/jvmm/docs/Jvmm-intro.md

 which is an entry point of a program.
 Function can be used before declaration as long as it is declared in global scope.
 Function with type other than _void_ *must* explicitly return value (of a corresponding type).
-Arguments are passed by value (as in Java).
+Arguments are passed and returned by value (as in Java).
+Some types (as described below) are always accessed by a reference and a thing that is passed to or returned from a function is the reference.

 Statements
 ----------
 Instructions: _if_, _while_, _for_, _return_, _;_, _++_, _--_, _=_, have
 natural semantics.
+Operator precedence is almost compatible with those of Java and is described in included BNF grammar.
-The only l-values are variables.
+The only l-values are variables and subscripted arrays (if one wants to assign a value to some cell in an array).

 Declarations
 ------------